j-danner/xnf_sat_solving/README.md

 ###### Setup

-Run `git submodule update --init` to clone all submodules.
+Run `git submodule update --init --recursive` to clone all submodules.
 Instructions to run and build the tools and solvers can be found in their respective submodules.